xplorfin/lnurlauth/README.md

 ## Running Locally:

 If you'd like to run this library locally, you can run `examples/main.go --help`.
-Alternatively, we provide docker and binary files [here](https://github.com/xplorfin/lnurlauth/releases).
 If you run with `--localtunnels=false` and your wallet is on another device, you will be unable to authenticate.
 We enable localtunnels by default

 ## Running on Heroku: